fenago/ml-bootcamp/Lab_3.md

 -   [In
-    the previous chapter, we implemented many things ourselves, including linear regression and dataset splitting.
-In this chapter we learned how to use Scikit-learn for that.
-Try to redo the project from the previous chapter using Scikit-learn.
+    the previous lab, we implemented many things ourselves, including linear regression and dataset splitting.
+In this lab we learned how to use Scikit-learn for that.
+Try to redo the project from the previous lab using Scikit-learn.
 To use linear regression, you need
     [LinearRegression]
     from the [sklearn.linear\_model]